MRI & Breast Cancer

 You will be asked to wear a hospital gown during the MRI scan.

 As the MRI scan begins, you will hear the equipment making a muffled thumping sound, which will last for several minutes.
-Other than the sound, you should experience no unusual sensations during the scanning.
+Other than the sound, you should have no unusual sensations during the scanning.

 Please feel free to ask questions.
 Tell the technologist or the physician if you have any concerns.